Foxy/foxy-node-api/UPGRADE.md

 ### Before

-In Node API package you could set `config.cache` to persist credentials between service invokations if it provided better performance for your use case:
+In Node API package you could set `config.cache` to persist credentials between service invocations if it provided better performance for your use case:

 ```js
 const api = new FoxyApi({